MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/dataverse/dataverse-plug-ins-errors.md

 A common cause is that a developer believes they can attempt to perform an operation that *might* succeed, so they wrap that operation in a `try`/`catch` block and attempt to swallow the error when it fails.

-While this pattern may work for a client application, within the execution of a plug-in, any data operation failure results in rolling back the entire transaction.
+While this pattern might work for a client application, within the execution of a plug-in, any data operation failure results in rolling back the entire transaction.
 You can't swallow the error, so you must make sure to always return an <xref:Microsoft.Xrm.Sdk.InvalidPluginExecutionException>.

 ## Error "Sql error: Execution Timeout Expired"